butfirstchai.com

 Sliced chocolate brownies with avocado.

 Avocado on my breakfast toast or in pasta sauce?
 Sure.
 Avocado in smoothies?
 Hell ya!
-But when it came to desserts, I was skeptical-until I tasted a luscious chocolate mousse and then this indulgent brownie.
+But when it came to desserts, I was sceptical-until I tasted a luscious chocolate mousse and then this indulgent brownie.
 Consider me converted!

 Jump to: